Discover the Dargan Arch in the Blue Mountains

-Dargan Arch, or Dargans Arch, is a natural sandstone rock formation that is shaped like an arch, located in a quiet area of the Blue Mountains, near the town of Bell.
+Dargan Arch is a natural sandstone rock formation that is shaped like an arch.
+It is located in a quiet area of the Blue Mountains near the town of Bell.

-A short walk leads to this beautiful spot, where you have the opportunity to walk across the top of the arch as well as venture down to the bottom.
+A short walk leads to this beautiful spot, where visitors have the opportunity to walk across the top of the arch as well as venture down to the bottom.

 Dargan Arch Walk